Are you a provider interested in participating in the MI Mind CQI?

 Contact Heather Omdal, Program Manager

-Established in 2022, the Michigan Mental Innovation Network and Program Design (MI Mind) is a statewide partnership with providers and provider organizations.
+Established in 2022, the Michigan Mental Innovation Network and Clinical Design (MI Mind) is a statewide partnership with providers and provider organizations.
 The goal is to prevent suicide and improve outcomes by reducing suicide attempts and deaths.
 MI Mind offers access to and engagement in evidence-based services for providers and reduces expensive costs for patients.
 The Collaborative Quality Initiative (CQI) will start with a focus on suicide prevention and expand to include other behavioral health domains, such as depression, anxiety, and substance use disorders.

 MI Mind aims to promote and implement effective clinical practices for suicide prevention by:

 Meet the MI Mind team at the Henry Ford Health Coordinating Center.

 Director of the Center for Health Policy & Health Services Research and Director of Research, Behavioral Health Services at Henry Ford Health, Dr. Ahmedani’s research focuses on health services and interventions for individuals with mental health and substance use conditions, with special interest and expertise in suicide prevention.
 In addition to his leadership role with MI Mind, he is the Henry Ford Health Site-PI for the NIMH-funded Mental Health Research Network and the Health Systems Node of the NIDA Clinical Trials Network.
 He is PI/Co-PI for two large, multi-site studies on suicide prevention.
 These studies examine healthcare use patterns before suicide and evaluation of the Zero Suicide model.
 Dr. Ahmedani serves on Gov. Gretchen Whitmer’s Suicide Prevention Commission, working with state departments, agencies and nonprofit organizations to research the causes and underlying factors of suicide in Michigan.